dario-baumberger/obsidian-json-table/README.md

 ### Community Plugin

-The Plugin was not release yes.
+The Plugin was not release yet.
 You need to install it manually.

 ### Manually installing the plugin